andersensam/convert2rhel-satellite-ansible/convert2rhel/README.md

-satellite_organization                              Satellite organization the converted host should be placed into activation_key                                      Activation Key from Satellite register_to_insights    'true'                      Register the host to Red Hat Insights convert2rhel_source     remote                      Fetch the Convert2RHEL package from Red Hat, or from a local Satellite Server
+satellite_organization                              Satellite organization the converted host should be placed into activation_key                                      Activation Key from Satellite register_to_insights    'true'                      Register the host to Red Hat Insights convert2rhel_source     remote                      Fetch the Convert2RHEL package from Red Hat, or from a local Satellite Server.
+When defined, please also define convert2rhel_activation_key
 ```

 An example of a proper configuration is provided below: